dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Watched a couple of Python videos and read a couple of articles.

 **Thoughts:** I got really involved with a couple of news stories that just did not quit!
 Hope I'm back now.

+### Day 69: 16 May 2020

+**Today's Progress**: Spent a large chunk of the day working on pandas and tutorials.

+**Thoughts:** Thought I was back on track but I wasn't!!
+Now I'm focusing on getting a thorough understanding of pandas.